Shankarpalis are a favourite traditional Maharashtrian snack prepared on festive occassions.

 - 1/2 cup all purpose flour/ maida

-- Approximately 4 cups whole wheat flour OR as much as required
+- Approximately 2 to 2 1/4thcups whole wheat flour OR as much as required

 - A pinch of salt

-- No need to rest the dough.
-You can roll out the dough immediately.
-Do Not use flour to roll the dics.
+- You can start rolling the discs immediately.
+Take a big portion of the dough and roll into a disc.
+Do Not use flour to roll the discs.
+Actually you won’t need any flour to dust.
 Rolling is not as easy as rolling chapatis.
 You need to apply pressure while rolling as the dough is stiff.
 As you roll you will see it cracking around the edges.
-Seal it with your fingers and thumb and roll again.
+Seal it with your fingers and thumb and roll further.
 This happens as the dough is stiff, this actually means consistency of the dough is correct.
 Also being able to roll the dough without using flour for dusting means the consistency of the dough is correct.

-- The disc should neither be thin nor too thick.
-Take one portion and roll out into a disc neither too thick nor too thin.
+- Take one portion and roll out into a disc neither too thick nor thin.
 The edges will be cracked so cut around the circular edges to get a perfect circle, so that you can give the desired shape easily.
 Add the extra cut portion to the next ball of dough.

 - Using a cutter, cut the disc into diamond or square shapes.
-Transfer to a plate (but do not overlap the cuts)and cover it.
+Transfer to a plate (but do not overlap the cuts).
+Use different plates to keep the cuts but not overlap them.
 Repeat the same with the rest of the balls.
 Once all the cuts are ready, heat oil in a kadai, once hot add a small ball of the dough into it.
 If it comes up immediately, it means the oil is hot enough to fry the shankarpalis.

 - Don’t add too many at one go, fry them in batches, this way they’ll get fried evenly.
-First keep the flame between medium and high when you are slipping in the diamond cuts, the shankarpalis will sink into the oil first and as they get fried they’ll come up NOW reduce the flame to LOW and keep turning the shankarpalis often so that they get fried evenly to a golden brown colour on both sides.
-Once done transfer the shankarpalis onto absorbent paper.
+First keep the flame on medium when you are slipping in the diamond cuts, the shankarpalis will sink into the oil first and as they get fried they’ll come up NOW reduce the flame to LOW, keep turning the shankarpalis often so that they get fried evenly to a golden brown colour on both sides.
+Once done transfer the shankarpalis with a slotted spoon onto absorbent paper.
+This way the shankarpalis in the kadai won’t burn.
 Repeat the same with the next batch of shankarpalis.
 Once cool transfer to an airtight container.